March for Australia: Hobart – Salamanca Lawns

-Approximately 300 protesters attended.
-No arrests occurred at this demonstration, however riot police were mobilised due to a clash between March for Australia and Rally for Hope protesters.
-Notable attendees included One Nation candidate for Tasmania Lee Hanson, and City of Clarence councillor and former One Nation candidate Emma Goyne.
-March for Australia drew a larger number of participants than the counter-rally.
-Small decentralised demonstration in Launceston, Tasmania.
+Approximately 300 protesters attended the rally.
+No arrests were made at the demonstration, although riot police were deployed following a clash between March for Australia and Rally for Hope protesters.
+Notable attendees included the daughter of One Nation leader Pauline Hanson, One Nation candidate for Tasmania Lee Hanson, and City of Clarence councillor and former One Nation candidate Emma Goyne.
+The March for Australia rally drew a larger crowd than the counter-protest.
+Smaller, decentralised demonstrations also took place in Launceston, Tasmania.

 Victoria

 Melbourne – Flinders Street station

 Police estimated that participants of the March for Australia demonstration and counter-protesters numbered approximately 5,000.
-Protesters marched from Flinders Street station to Parliament House, where speeches where then given.
+Protesters marched from Flinders Street station to Parliament House, where speeches were then given.
 Thomas Sewell, leader of the National Socialist Network (NSN) was among the speakers at the rally.

 Camp Sovereignty incident

-After the protest at approximately 5pm, a group of 40 to 50 men from the NSN, broke away from the remaining protesters and stormed the Camp Sovereignty camp around the Kings Domain Resting Place memorial.
+After the protest at approximately 5pm, a group of 40 to 50 men from the NSN, broke away from the remaining protesters and stormed the Camp Sovereignty around the Kings Domain Resting Place memorial.
 The group of attackers were reported to be armed with pipes and large tree branches, and appeared to target women and older members at the site's encampment, as well as damaging the sacred site.
 Camp Sovereignty organisers including its founder Krautungalung elder Robbie Thorpe told the ABC that four people were injured in the storming of the camp.

 Police minister Anthony Carbines on 1 September 2025 confirmed that Victoria Police and counter-terrorism units were investigating the incident following a meeting with Chief Commissioner Mike Bush, amid calls for it to be classed as a hate crime.
 Sewell and other members of the NSN were arrested the following day on 2 September 2025, in relation to the incident.

 The following Saturday, on 6 September, in response to the attack, Camp Sovereignty hosted Sovereign Day Out, bringing together numerous performers and musicians as well as First Nations cultural displays.
 The event was attended by several hundred people.